apalala/grako/README.rst

 3.0.0-rc.1
 ----------

-    * Now grammar rules may declare Python_ style arguments that get passed to their corresponding semantic methods.
+    * Now grammar rules may declare Python_-style arguments that get passed to their corresponding semantic methods.

     * Internals and examples were upgraded to use the latest **Grako** features.

-2.4.1
+2.4.2
 -----
+    * *BUG* Incorrect recursion made all model nodes wind up as children of the root node.

+    * *BUG* Incorrect invocation of overriden methods in `DelegatingRenderingFormatter`.

     * *BUG* The `whitespace` parameter was not being passed consistently, and its interaction with the `nameguard` parameter was not well thought-out (`whitespace==''` must imply `nameguard==False`).